 Lori Christ, MD Lori Christ, MD, is an attending neonatologist in the Division of Neonatology at Children's Hospital of Philadelphia.
 Locations: Main Campus; CHOP Newborn Care at the Hospital of the University of Pennsylvania Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - University of Pittsburgh School of Medicine, Pittsburgh, PA InternshipPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA ResidencyPediatrics - The Children's Hospital of Philadelphia, Philadelphia, PA FellowshipNeonatology - The Children's Hospital of Philadelphia, Philadelphia, PA Additional TrainingGeneral Clinical Research Fellowship - University of Pittsburgh School of Medicine, Pittsburgh, PA Board CertificationPediatrics Titles and Academic Titles Attending NeonatologistAssistant Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Departments and Services Division of NeonatologyNewborn/Infant Intensive Care Unit (N/IICU) Publications Papers2013 Grissom NM, Lyde R, Christ L, Sasson IE, Carlin J, Vitins AP, Simmons RA, Reyes TM 2014: Obesity at conception programs the opioid system in the offspring brain.
 Neuropsychopharmacology 39(4): 801-810, Mar 2013.
-Editorial and Academic Positions Academic and institutional committees 2013-present, Cue Based Feeding Committee, Hospital of the University of Pennsylvania 2013-present, Medication and Nutrition Committee, Hospital of the University of Pennsylvania 2013-present, Neonatal Sedation Consensus Committee 2012-present, Neonatal Medication Management Committee 2011-present, Transport Committee, Children's Hospital of Philadelphia Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Editorial and Academic Positions Academic and institutional committees 2013-present, Cue Based Feeding Committee, Hospital of the University of Pennsylvania 2013-present, Medication and Nutrition Committee, Hospital of the University of Pennsylvania 2013-present, Neonatal Sedation Consensus Committee 2012-present, Neonatal Medication Management Committee 2011-present, Transport Committee, Children's Hospital of Philadelphia Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.